cloudposse/terraform-yaml-stack-config/README.md

 - [Terraform Module Requirements](https://www.terraform.io/docs/registry/modules/publish.html#requirements) - HashiCorp's guidance on all the requirements for publishing a module.
 Meeting the requirements for publishing a module is extremely easy.
 - [Terraform Version Pinning](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) - The required_version setting can be used to constrain which versions of the Terraform CLI can be used with your configuration.
 - [Terraform `templatefile` Function](https://www.terraform.io/docs/configuration/functions/templatefile.html) - `templatefile` reads the file at the given path and renders its content as a template using a supplied set of template variables.
-- [Terraform `template_file` data source](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file) - The `template_file` data source renders a template from a template string, which is usually loaded from an external file.

 ## Help